tpsanjan/python_bootcamp/README.md

 # python_bootcamp
-python snippets for 'Python for scientific computing' course
+code snippets for 'Python for scientific computing' course